ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+10 TypeScript Patterns That Cleaned Up My Codebase - <a href="https://blog.stackademic.com/10-typescript-patterns-that-cleaned-up-my-codebase-f3b46a88824b?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Loshan Paul`**

+<blockquote>The boring, unsexy decisions that quietly saved my sanity (and probably yours too)
+Continue reading on Stackademic »</blockquote>

+<h3>2.
 Understanding The Dynamic Vs. Static Typing In JavaScript and TypeScript - <a href="https://blog.stackademic.com/understanding-the-dynamic-vs-static-typing-in-javascript-and-typescript-b818e823d50e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Praveenmishra`**

 <blockquote>When starting with any programming language, it’s advised to first focus on the basics.
 Without a solid understanding of the fundamentals…
 Continue reading on Stackademic »</blockquote>

-<h3>2.
+<h3>3.
 Why TypeScript Made Me a Better JavaScript Developer - <a href="https://medium.com/@thanuyanloshan/why-typescript-made-me-a-better-javascript-developer-4481bf809d4f?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Loshan Paul`**

 <blockquote>I didn’t adopt TypeScript because it was trendy.
 I adopted it because I was tired.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 This TypeScript Feature Changed How I Write Code Forever - <a href="https://medium.com/@thinkchain/this-typescript-feature-changed-how-i-write-code-forever-e52933648292?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ThinkChain`**

 <blockquote>TypeScript’s satisfies keyword fixes type safety without widening types.
 I use it in every project now.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 5 TypeScript Mistakes Every Beginner Makes (And How to Fix Them) - <a href="https://medium.com/@aman.pathan/5-typescript-mistakes-every-beginner-makes-and-how-to-fix-them-be09488bef55?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aman Pathan`**

 <blockquote>TypeScript is often described as “JavaScript with types,” but that description doesn’t do it justice.
 TypeScript is really about writing…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Do you ever feel like TypeScript ‘types’ are slowing you down? - <a href="https://medium.com/codetodeploy/do-you-ever-feel-like-typescript-types-are-slowing-you-down-9f2544a1f564?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kenneth Nnabuife`**

 <blockquote>You sit down to write code.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>6.
+<h3>7.
 Eliminate Magic Strings with TypeScript Template Literals - <a href="https://javascript.plainenglish.io/eliminate-magic-strings-with-typescript-template-literals-a886e617b825?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sunny Sun`**